sarika-data-ai/Intro-to-Github/README.md

 - Update deployment plans accordingly

 # License
-[Specify the license under which this project is released]
+This project is released under the MIT License.

 # Repository Structure
 ```
    .